for Graduate and Teaching Assistants

 - Copy of birth certificate for self and all dependents (A passport can be accepted in lieu of a birth certificate for the enrollee and spouse/partner only.
 Birth Certificate copies must be provided for dependent children);

-- Marriage license or domestic partner certification, if applicable;
+- Marriage certificate or domestic partner certification, if applicable;

 - If enrolling a spouse: Proof of current joint ownership/financial obligation for marriages over one year old (i.e. prior year's tax return, current bank/mortgage statement, or homeowner's policy.